check before: 2025-12-15

 Search Result Overload

-Users may be overwhelmed by the volume of AI-generated summaries and follow-up questions, leading to difficulty in finding relevant information quickly.
+Users may be overwhelmed by the volume of AI-generated summaries and follow-up questions, potentially leading to information overload and decision fatigue.

 - roles: End Users, Team Leaders